 The forensic science option prepares students for entry-level positions in state and federal forensic science labs as well as for graduate and professional schools.
-Competitive internships at regional forensic labs are integrated into the curriculum along with research and independent study.
-Students must complete 45 hours of specified core courses (see footnote1) with a combined minimum GPA ≥3.0 before being eligible to declare the forensic major.

 It is assumed that the student will enter the program ready to take MATH 161.

-Note: this option will require more than 12 terms (or 4 years) to complete at an average of 15 credits per term.
+This option will require more than 12 terms (or 4 years) to complete at an average of 15 credits per term.

 Grade Requirements: due to the cumulative nature of chemistry courses, the department strongly recommends that students receive a grade ≥C in all prerequisite chemistry courses.